 - Instruct them not to touch their face, nose, or eyes before washing hands.

-- If someone has croup, ask your child to maintain physical distance until they get well.
+- If someone has a croup, ask your child to maintain physical distance until they get well.

 - Keep your child’s vaccinations up to date.